By Casey Pryor, Project Coordinator

 While it’s common to have weeks packed with calls and presentations, it’s just as common to find those meetings to lack engagement, retention, and therefore effect.
 Many are working on other things during these meetings, therefore not actively participating in conversations.
 Rather, they sit idle on “mute,” or work at their desks with the call droning on in the background.

 It’s not uncommon for people to multitask during meetings – after all what employee doesn’t have a million things going on at one time?
 However, when whole teams are unengaged in the topic of conversation, sometimes for the entire duration of the meeting, leadership should be looking for something to liven up the audience.
+While there are apps that can help monitor engagement and overall employee experience, creating interesting content is the best way to keep staff members interested in meetings.

 If employees aren’t wanting to engage in the material, leading these unengaged meetings isn’t ideal either.
 Presenters and leaders take valuable time out of their schedules to discuss and disseminate information to the workforce, the resulting lack of care from attendees can be quite demotivating.
 Often times, this dwindles down the group of participants willing to host conversations or trainings, as they expect the material to fall on deaf ears.